scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ### Wildcard Addressing {#serv-disc}

 SCION allows endpoints to use wildcard addresses in the control-plane routing, to designate any core AS, e.g., to place requests for core- or down-segments during path lookup.
 These wildcard addresses are of the form I-0, to designate any AS in ISD I. Here, "0" is the wildcard for the AS.
 For more information, see [](#wildcard).

+## Avoiding Circular Dependencies and Partitioning

+A secure and reliable routing architecture must be designed specifically to avoid circular dependencies during network initialization.
+One goal of SCION is that the Internet can start up even after large outages or attacks, in addition to avoiding cascades of outages caused by fragile interdependencies.
+This section lists the concepts SCION uses to prevent circular dependencies.

+- Neighbor-based path discovery: Path discovery in SCION is performed by the beaconing mechanism.
+In order to participate in this process, an AS only needs to be aware of its direct neighbors.
+As long as no path segments are available, communicating with the neighboring ASes is possible with the one-hop path type, which does not rely on any path information.
+SCION uses these *one-hop paths* to propagate PCBs to neighboring ASes to which no forwarding path is available yet.
+The One-Hop Path Type will be described in more detail in the SCION Data Plane specification (this document will be available later this year).
+- Path segment types: SCION uses different types of path segments to compose end-to-end paths.
+Notably, a single path segment already enables intra-ISD communication.
+For example, a non-core AS can reach the core of the local ISD simply by using an up-segment fetched from the local path storage, which is populated during the beaconing process.
+- Path reversal: In SCION, every path is reversible—i.e., the receiver of a packet can reverse the path in the packet header to send back a reply packet without having to perform a path lookup.
+- Availability of certificates: In SCION, every entity is required to be in possession of all cryptographic material (including the ISD's Trust Root Configuration TRC and certificates) that is needed to verify any message it sends.
+This (together with the path reversal) means that the receiver of a message can always obtain all this necessary material by contacting the sender.<br>
+**Note:** For a detailed description of a TRC and more information on the availability of certificates and TRCs, see the SCION Control-Plane PKI Internet-Draft {{I-D.scion-cppki}}.

+### Partition and Healing

+Besides inter-dependencies, another threat to the Internet is network partition.
+Partition occurs when one network is split into two because of a link failure.
+However, partition of the global SCION inter-domain network is much less likely to happen: During normal operation, the full network fabric is available, offering multiple paths between all ASes.
+Even during failures there is no special failure mode required, as SCION-enabled ASes could always switch to otherwise unused links.

+Recovering (also called healing) from a partitioned network is also seamless, as only coarse time synchronization between the partitions is required to resume normal operation and move forward with updates of the cryptographic material.

 ## Communication Protocol